Cedric Burnside: Career

 In 2018 he released the album Benton County Relic, which he recorded with Brian Jay of Pimps of Joytime.
 Benton County Relic was nominated for Best Traditional Blues Album at the 61st Annual Grammy Awards in 2019.

 Awards and honors

 In 2013, Burnside won the Memphis Blues Award as 'Drummer of the Year' for the third time.

 Burnside won his fourth overall, and third consecutive Blues Music Award in May 2014, in the category of 'Instrumentalist - Drums'.
 He won the award again in 2019, and 2020.

 The album Descendants of Hill Country, was nominated for a Grammy Award in 2016 for Best Blues Album.

 Benton County Relic was nominated for Best Traditional Blues Album at the 61st Annual Grammy Awards in 2019.

 He is a recipient of a 2021 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.

 For his album I Be Trying, Burnside won the Best Traditional Blues Album at the 64th Annual Grammy Awards in 2022.

+Hill Country Love was nominated for a 2025 Grammy Award for Best Traditional Blues Album and a Libera Award for Blues Record.